 Low Energy Precision Physics

-We perform precision tests of the Standard Model, and searches for new physics, using experimental methods at the interface of particle physics, atomic physics, and nuclear physics.
+We perform precision tests of the Standard Model, search for new physics, and develop new measurement methods at the interface of particle physics, atomic physics, and nuclear physics.
+We also work closely with theorists, especially on the implications of EDM constraints in particle phenomenology.
+Current themes include: